LizzyMaybeDev/Introduction-to-modding-mc/README.md

 - [Revamped Timechanger](https://hypixel.net/threads/forge-1-8-9-timechanger-2-2-1-an-improved-timechanger-mod.3574261/) - A mod for changing time client-side.
 - [ChatTriggers](https://chattriggers.com/) - ChatTriggers is a framework for Minecraft that allows for live scripting and client modification using JavaScript.
 In other words, it's a mod that allows you to use javascript for stuff, and has tons of useful modules on their website.
 Please download the latest stable 1.3.1 release.
-- [MiniInfo](https://www.youtube.com/watch?v=9OwPMxBzQog) - Simple mod to display FPS, CPS, and ping by aycy.
+- [MiniInfo](https://www.youtube.com/watch?v=9OwPMxBzQog) - Simple mod to display FPS, CPS, and ping by Aycy.
 - [ResourcePackDisplay](https://github.com/1fxe/Resource-Pack-Display/releases/) - (Not to be confused with Resourcepack Manager) Display current pack, the mod also has the /rpd random command to randomly choose a pack from your packs folder with detection for incompatible and duplicate mods.
-- [OnHitParticles](https://www.youtube.com/watch?v=0PPR_t-qyfw) - A mod to change what particles are shown when you hit someone with great customizability by aycy.
+- [OnHitParticles](https://www.youtube.com/watch?v=0PPR_t-qyfw) - A mod to change what particles are shown when you hit someone with great customizability by Aycy.
-- [Damage Tint](https://hypixel.net/threads/forge-1-8-9-damage-tint-v2-0.2008597/) - A mod change the damage tint when you hit someone by aycy.
+- [Damage Tint](https://hypixel.net/threads/forge-1-8-9-damage-tint-v2-0.2008597/) - A mod change the damage tint when you hit someone by Aycy.
 - [Block Overlay](https://hypixel.net/threads/forge-1-8-9-block-overlay-v4-0-3.1417995/) - A mod to change the block outline when you hover over blocks with complete customizability over the outline and a very nice unique GUI with live preview.
 Most people use the old powns continuation of the mod but the original mod has been updated.
 - [DJPerspectiveMod](https://github.com/DJtheRedstoner/PerspectiveModv4) - A remake of canalex's perspective mod with bugfixes.
 - [NotEnoughUpdates](https://moulberry.github.io/projects) (skyblock mod) - A mod that provides an NEI interface for searching and viewing item crafting recipes, information & more in Hypixel Skyblock, as well as other QOL features.